Gurubalan-GIT/Location-Information/README.md

 ## FusedLocationProviderClient API.
 This is used mainly because in the new `Google Play Services` update the class `FusedLocationProvider` API will be depreciated and will developers will be recommended to use `FusedLocationProviderClient`.
-Learn and Implement the new API using this project or head over to [Developers-Google](https://developers.google.com/android/reference/com/google/android/gms/location/FusedLocationProviderClient).
+Learn and Implement the new API using this project or head over to the documentation of [FusedLocationProvierClient](https://developers.google.com/android/reference/com/google/android/gms/location/FusedLocationProviderClient).

 ## Weather updates.
 Using `JSON` objects and `AsyncTasks` this is done, the API used is the global `Weather Location API` which results in the slight inaccuracy in Time and also the Place it returns.